raf-fonseca/HTN25-OA/README.md

 #### `GET /users`

 Returns list of all users with their scan history.
+Supports filtering by check-in status.

+Query Parameters:

+- `checked_in` (boolean): Filter users by check-in status
+  - `true`: Returns only users who have at least one scan
+  - `false`: Returns only users with no scans
+  - If omitted, returns all users

+Example: `/users?checked_in=true`

 #### GET /users/<email>